redpen-cc/redpen-doc/source/index.rst

 .. _CheckStyle:  http://checkstyle.sourceforge.net/

 ..
 Note::
-   This project is young, but I will update periodically as it is completed.
+   This project is young, but we will update periodically as it is completed.

 .. toctree::
    :hidden: